Giovanni Passannante: Sentence and death

-During the trial, held on March 6 and 7 1879, Passannante stated that he had acted alone.
+During the trial, held on 6 and 7 March 1879, Passannante stated that he had acted alone.
 He claimed that the ideas of Risorgimento had been betrayed and that the government was indifferent to the impact on already poor people of increases in the flour tax.
-Passannante was sentenced to death on March 29, 1879, although capital punishment was expected only in instances of actual regicide.
+Passannante was sentenced to death on 29 March 1879, although capital punishment was expected only in instances of actual regicide.
 His sentence was commuted to life imprisonment.

 He was imprisoned in Portoferraio on the island of Elba, off the Tuscan coast, in a small and dark cell below sea level, with no toilet facilities and in complete isolation.
 His mental condition deteriorated in these harsh conditions of solitary confinement and reportedly he was brutally tortured.
 He fell ill with scurvy, became infested with taenia solium and lost body hair.
-His skin became discolored and his eyes were affected by the lack of light.
-According to later testimony he came to eat his own feces.
+His skin became discoloured and his eyes were affected by the lack of light.
+According to later testimony, he came to eat his own faeces.
 Seamen sailing near his prison heard Passannante's screams.

 In 1899, the parliamentarian Agostino Bertani and the journalist Anna Maria Mozzoni reported Passannante's maltreatment, causing a scandal.
 After an examination of the prisoner by Professors Serafino Biffi and Augusto Tamburini, who found him in very poor condition, the anarchist was transferred to the asylum of Montelupo Fiorentino.
 The physicians there were unable to reverse his mental and physical deterioration.
 Passannante died in Montelupo Fiorentino, at the age of 60, five days before his 61st birthday.

 Post mortem

-After his death, his corpse was beheaded, and his head and brain became subject of the study of criminologists, under the theories of anthropologist Cesare Lombroso.
+After his death, his corpse was beheaded, and his head and brain became the subject of the study of criminologists, under the theories of anthropologist Cesare Lombroso.
 In 1935, his brain and skull, preserved in formaldehyde, were sent to the Criminal Museum in Rome, where they were displayed for over 70 years.

 The permanence of the remains at the Museum ranked as one of Italy's more macabre showcases, causing protests and parliamentary questions.
-In 1998, the then Italian Minister of Justice, Oliviero Diliberto, authored a decree allowing for the displacement of his remains to Savoia di Lucania, but it wasn't acted on until 2007.
+In 1998, the then Italian Minister of Justice, Oliviero Diliberto, authored a decree allowing for the displacement of his remains to Savoia di Lucania, but it was not acted on until 2007.
 Passannante's skull and brain remained in the museum, in a neon-lit display case.